hanumantharao19/mlops-fudamental-fullcourse/Aiagent-rag-mcp-server.md

 LLM = 🧠 Brain of the AI

-2. Limitations of LLM in E-Commerce
+- 2. Limitations of LLM in E-Commerce

-Option 1 — Simple & Clear (Recommended for teaching)

 Although an LLM is highly intelligent, it still has three major limitations:

-1️⃣ It does not know your company’s internal rules
+- a)  It does not know your company’s internal rules

-An LLM does not automatically have access to:
+An LLM does not automatically have access to,Return or replacement policies,Cancellation rules

-Return or replacement policies

-Cancellation rules

-Warranty conditions

-Shipping timelines
+Warranty conditions,Shipping timelines

-2️⃣ It cannot access real customer information
+- b) It cannot access real customer information

-An LLM cannot directly read:
+An LLM cannot directly read,Order databases,Delivery updates,Payment or refund status

-Order databases

-Delivery updates

-Payment or refund status

-3️⃣ It cannot perform practical actions
+- c) It cannot perform practical actions

-An LLM alone cannot:
+An LLM alone cannot,Approve refunds ,Send order emails,Change order status,Check product inventory

-Approve refunds

-Send order emails

-Change order status

-Check product inventory

 3. E-Commerce Example (LLM Stage)

 Customer message:
 “My phone is damaged.
 I need a replacement.”

-LLM identifies:

-Category: Return/Replacement request
+LLM identifies: 1) Category: Return/Replacement request

-Sentiment: Negative (damaged product)
+                2) Sentiment: Negative (damaged product)

-Action needed: Check eligibility
+                3) Action needed: Check eligibility

 LLM understands the situation but cannot decide without company policy and real data.

-📘 PAGE 3 — RAG & Vector DB: Giving the AI Memory
+##  RAG & Vector DB: Giving the AI Memory
 1. What is a Vector Database?

 Vector DB stores company information as embeddings: